 Bunk bed with only top bunk.
 The next idea for a bunk bed which is becoming popular is when the bottom bunk is turned to face the opposite direction.
 The upper bunk is placed alongside the wall, while the bottom bed is turned so its headboard is against the wall.
 Underneath bed can be a double or if a single, the extra space can be used to set up a side table or desk.

-See also: Bunk Bed with Queen Size Bottom
+See also: Wood Bunk Bed Ladder Only

 Bunk Bed with Only Top Bunk Gallery